MaxEtzo/SDC-Advanced-Lane-Lines/README.md

 ![Polyfit result for test image](./output_images/test_lanes.png)

+Curvature is estimated only in video pipeline as a method of `video_lane` class.

 #### 6. Final result:

 Estimated polynomial coefficients for left and right lane are passed to `generate_lane_img` function.
 Result is a lane image in birds-eye view.
 The lane image is warped back with inverse perspective transform matrix and added on top of original undistorted image (simple binary OR).
 Complete pipeline is implemented in function `draw_lane` in code cell 7.